Museum Founder

 The origins of the Maine Lighthouse Museum’s Coast Guard-assembled collection are traced to the passion and vision of Mr. Ken Black, a man who has spent his entire life dedicated to the preservation of America’s lighthouse history.

-As he rose to become a commander in the United States Coast Guard (USCG), Ken was responsible for the actual operation of many lighthouses as he watched over our nation’s coastlines.
-He was an active Chief Warrant Officer in the Coast Guard, serving as the Officer in Charge of Coast Guard Station Rockland.
+As he rose to become a Chief Warrant Officer in the United States Coast Guard (USCG), Ken was responsible for the actual operation of many lighthouses as he watched over our nation’s coastlines.
+He was an active Chief Warrant Officer in the Coast Guard, serving as Commanding Officer of Station Rockland.
 He assembled the collection by obtaining permission from his district admiral, and then visiting Coast Guard stations and bases throughout the First Coast Guard District (ME, MA, NH, CT, VT, NY).

 He gathered so many artifacts that he sought and received Coast Guard permission to set up a display at the Coast Guard Station in Rockland.
 When that overflowed Ken arranged for the artifacts to go on loan to the Shore Village Museum.
 Thanks to the Coast Guard and Mr. Black, it was probably the first time the public got to see such an array of lighthouse artifacts!
 Soon after that, Ken retired from the Coast Guard and took over the responsibilities of running the Shore Village Museum.